ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 0
 ```

-Although this example may appear quite artifical, it demonstrates an important point.
+Although this example may appear quite artificial, it demonstrates an important point.
 Since the two programs only differ on the input `0xdeadbeef`, it is very unlikely for a bug like this to be detected through manual testing, or even by comparing them against randomly generated inputs.
 But using symbolic execution we can find the discrepancy very quickly.

 ## Limitations